mfournier91/MEAN_girls/readme.md

 #Instructions for installation and use on Mac.

-1.First, clone the repo and cd into it.
+1. First, clone the repo and cd into it.
-2.Next you'll need npm and node installed.
+2. Next you'll need npm and node installed.
 To check if you already have node and npm installed, type ```npm -v``` and ```node -v``` into terminal.
 Both commands should give you a version number if you have it.
 Otherwise you will need to install them.
 Enter ```brew install node``` into your terminal.